-- FSS should be considered even in the case of advanced disease because of the high chemosensitivity of MOGCT. - V

-Because of the high chemosensitivity of MOGCT, extensive cytoreductive surgery should be avoided during initial management.

-Surgical resection is only required in rare cases of residual disease after chemotherapy (in peritoneum, remaining ovary, and/or lymph nodes).

-A careful close surveillance could be discussed for patients with dysgerminoma with minimal residual disease on imaging following treatment because this residual deiases is usually non-viable.

-C Standard chemotherapy for stage III-IV disease is as used in adult protocols, bleomycin, etoposide and platinum (BEP) for 3 to 4 cycles with bleomycin omitted after cycle 3 (maximum total cumulative dose 270 IU) to avoid lung toxicity.

-C In adolescent patients, other options are cisplatin, etoposide and ifosfamide (PEI), cisplatin, etoposide and dose-reduced bleomycin (PEb) or carboplatin, etoposide and bleomycin (JEB) as used in paediatric protocols, for 3-4 cycles.

-Patients with raised tumour markers at presentation who do not achieve negative markers after cycle 4 are considered failure.

-Patients with raised tumour markers at presentation in whom tumour markers are not falling according to their half-life after the second cycle of treatment should be considered high-risk, and intensification of therapy should be discussed.

-In cases of immature teratoma with extra ovarian disease which comprises gliomatosis peritonei (morphologically benign glial tissue with no immature elements), complete surgical resection of the peritoneal disease is not required (if the surgery is too invasive), but large and multiple biopsies should be then performed to ensure that all the tissues are mature and glial.
+- FSS should be considered even in the case of advanced disease because of the high chemosensitivity of MOGCT. - Because of this high chemosensitivity, extensive cytoreductive surgery should be avoided during initial management. - Surgical resection is only required in rare cases of residual disease after chemotherapy (in peritoneum, remaining ovary, or lymph nodes). - A careful close surveillance could be discussed for patients with dysgerminoma with minimal residual disease on imaging following treatment because these residues are usually non-viable. - Standard chemotherapy for stage III-IV disease is used as in adult protocols, with bleomycin, etoposide and platinum for 3 to 4 cycles with bleomycin omitted after cycle 3 (maximum total cumulative dose 270 IU) to avoid lung toxicity. - In adolescent patients, other options are cisplatin, etoposide and ifosfamide, cisplatin, etoposide and dose-reduced bleomycin or carboplatin, etoposide and bleomycin as used in paediatric protocols, for 3-4 cycles. - Patients with raised tumour markers at presentation who do not have negative markers after cycle 4 are considered non-responders to the treatment. - Patients with raised tumour markers at presentation in whom tumour markers are not falling according to their expected half-life after the second cycle of treatment should be considered high-risk, and intensification of therapy should be discussed. - In cases of immature teratoma with extra ovarian disease that comprises gliomatosis peritonei (morphologically benign glial tissue with no immature elements), complete surgical resection of the peritoneal disease is not required (if the surgery is too invasive).
+However, large and multiple biopsies should be done to ensure that all tissues are mature and glial.

-Management of refractory/recurrent disease
+Management of refractory or recurrent disease

-The need for and the type of treatment including chemotherapy and irradiation has to be discussed in a multidisciplinary team decision-making setting.

-In cases of immature teratoma or mixed tumours with a component of immature teratoma and subsequent recurrence and normal serum markers following chemotherapy, a growing teratoma syndrome should be suspected (presence of exclusively mature elements in extraovarian sites (peritoneal and/ or nodal) following chemotherapy).
-In this situation, the treatment is exclusively surgical resection provided that on histological examination all the tissues (all of which should be examined in total) are mature.
-The surgical resection should be conservative preserving the uterus and a part of one ovary if technically feasible.

-In the other situations, a biopsy is essential to have histological confirmation of recurrence before starting an additional treatment.

-All specimens should be carefully histologically examined to confirm or exclude only pure mature tissues.

-There is no defined treatment strategy for patients who relapsed after completion of chemotherapy.
+- The need for and the type of treatment including chemotherapy and irradiation has to be discussed in a multidisciplinary team decision-making setting. - In cases of immature teratoma or mixed tumours with a component of immature teratoma and subsequent recurrence and normal serum markers following chemotherapy, a growing teratoma syndrome should be suspected (presence of exclusively mature elements in extraovarian sites (peritoneal or nodal or both) following chemotherapy).
+In this situation, the treatment is exclusively surgical resection provided that on histological examination all tissues (all of which should be examined in total) are mature.
+Surgical resection should be conservative, preserving the uterus and a part of one ovary if technically feasible. - In the other situations, a biopsy is essential to have histological confirmation of recurrence before starting additional treatment. - All specimens should be carefully histologically examined to confirm or exclude only pure mature tissues. - There is no defined treatment strategy for patients who relapsed after completion of chemotherapy.
 Treatment options to be considered can include platinum-based combinations and should take into account the previous lines of therapy and the delay between initial tumour and relapse.
-In pure dysgerminoma, radiotherapy could also be discussed.

-D Intensified chemotherapy with stem cell support can be considered.

-The role of salvage surgery in recurrent disease is not well defined.
+In pure dysgerminoma, radiotherapy could also be discussed. - D Intensified chemotherapy with stem cell support can be considered. - The role of salvage surgery in recurrent disease is not well defined.